ChaosCrimson/Uncyclopedia-Zork/README.md

 # Uncyclopedia-Zork
-A copy of the game Zork made into Java
+A copy of the game Zork from the Uncyclopedia website made into a Java Swing applet